fespinoza/LinkedIdeas/README.md

 - [x] accept click
 - [x] draw a string in a certain position on click
 - [x] create text field and focus on it
-- [ ] accept 'escape' key to cancel, deleting the concept
+- [x] when editing a concept, 'escape key' to cancel and delete the concept
-- [ ] accept enter and just render as text
+- [x] accept enter and just render as text
-- [ ] accept entering multiple concepts
+- [ ] when clicking a concept make it editable
+- [ ] when pressing 'enter' and the concept is blank, remove the concept